Spectral rigidity of two-dimensional Liouville tori: A microlocal trace formula and noncancellation: Proof of Theorem

 Theorem~\ref{thm:isospec implies RI} now follows easily from Theorem~\ref{thm:laplacetolength}, whose proof is given at the end of Section~\ref{subsec:laplacetolength} below.

 \begin{proof}[Proof of Theorem~\ref{thm:isospec implies RI}] Since $g_0$ is required to satisfy the noncoincidence condition on some interval $I$ in Theorem~\ref{thm:isospec implies RI}, by Proposition \ref{prop:NCC gen}, there exists $\eps_0 > 0$ such that $g_\eps$ satisfies the noncoincidence condition on $I$ for $|\eps| \leq \eps_0$.
 It then follows from Theorem \ref{thm:laplacetolength} that $g_\eps$ is necessarily rotationally length isospectral on $I$ for sufficiently small $\eps$.
 Now let $\psi_{m,n}^\eps$ be the $(m,n)$-loop functions for $g_\eps$, as in Definition~\ref{def:loop functions}.
 For $(m,n)$-geodesics of the metric $g_0$ with length in the interior of the interval $I$, consider their deformations as $\eps$ increases.
-It is clear that $\max \psi_{m,n}^\eps$ and $\min \psi_{m,n}^\eps$ belong to the length spectrum for all $\eps$, so they must in fact coincide, forcing $\psi_{m,n}^\eps$ to be constant.
+Since critical points of $\psi_{m,n}^\eps$ correspond to closed geodesics in the homology class $(m,n)$, it is clear that $\max \psi_{m,n}^\eps$ and $\min \psi_{m,n}^\eps$ belong to the length spectrum for all $\eps$, so they must in fact coincide, forcing $\psi_{m,n}^\eps$ to be constant.
 This means that for each $x \in \T^2$, there exists a unique periodic $g_\eps$-geodesic through $x$ which is homotopic to an $(m,n)$-geodesic loop.
-If $\psi_{m,n}^\eps(x,y)$ are the off-diagonal extensions of $\psi_{m,n}(x)$ as in Definition~\ref{def:loop functions}, $\{(x,d_x \psi_{m,n}^\eps(x,y)): x = y \in \T^2\} \subset T^*\T^2$ parametrizes a one parameter family of rational tori for the geodesic flow.
+If $\psi_{m,n}^\eps(x,y)$ is the off-diagonal extension of $\psi_{m,n}^\eps(x)$ as in Definition~\ref{def:loop functions}, $\{(x,d_x \psi_{m,n}^\eps(x,y)|_{y = x} ): x \in \T^2\} \subset T^*\T^2$ parametrizes a one parameter family of periodic orbits for the geodesic flow which form a rational torus.
 This proves part (1) of Theorem~\ref{thm:isospec implies RI} and part (2) then follows by taking $I = [0,T]$. \end{proof}

-While Theorems~\ref{thm:main2} and~\ref{thm:laplacetolength} apply only to $\T^2$, we will construct our parametrix more generally on a compact Riemannian manifold $X$ of dimension $d$ and specialize to the cases $X = \T^2$ with $g_0$ Liouville as necessary.
-Recall that
+While Theorems~\ref{thm:main2} and~\ref{thm:laplacetolength} apply only to $\T^2$, we will construct our parametrix more generally on a compact Riemannian manifold $X$ of dimension $d$ and specialize to the cases $X = \T^2$ with $g_0$ integrable (or Liouville) as necessary.
+Recall from \eqref{eq:wave trace} that

 interpreted in the sense of distributions.
 That $w(t)$ is well defined follows from the functional calculus.
 For any $\rho \in \mathscr{S}(\R)$ (the Schwartz space), we have